yingqiuz/netflows/README.md

 ## Contributing
 We welcome all bug reports, suggestions and changes!
-If you are interested in getting involved, please refer to for the guidelines, fork the repository on GitHub, and create a pull request.
+If you are interested in getting involved, please refer to [Contributing](https://github.com/yingqiuz/netflows/blob/master/CONTRIBUTING.md) and [CODE_OF_CONDUCT](https://github.com/yingqiuz/netflows/blob/master/CODE_OF_CONDUCT.md) for the guidelines, fork the repository on GitHub, and create a pull request.

+## Reference